babaa/motivationalquotes/README.md

-motivationalquotes
+Motivational Quotes
 ==================

-Motivational quotes app for Android
+Simple and stylish motivational quotes app for Android.